JGNN

 .

-Next is a table of available operations that you can use in expressions.
+Here is a table of available operations that you can use in expressions.
 Standard priority rules for priority and parentheses apply.
-Prefer using configuration hyperparameters to set matrix and vector creation, as these transfer their names to respective dimensions for error checking - more on this in section 3.4.
+Prefer using configuration hyperparameters to set matrix and vector creation, as these transfer their names to respective dimensions for error checking - more on this later.

 Symbol | Type | Description |